junghan0611/spacemacs/layers/+emacs/better-defaults/README.md

     of the code and the end of the comments.
 -   `spacemacs/backward-kill-word-or-region`: A combination of
     `kill-region` and `backward-kill-word`, depending on whether there is an active region.
-If there\'s an active region kill that.
+If there's an active region kill that.
 If not kill the preceding word.
 -   Fill or unfill paragraph: Pressing `M-q` for the first time fills current paragraph and pressing `M-q` for the second time unfills it.
-    Note that some modes override this key binding so it\'s not available everywhere.
-Due to implementation details unfilling doesn\'t work when called twice via `M-x`.
+    Note that some modes override this key binding so it's not available everywhere.
+Due to implementation details unfilling doesn't work when called twice via `M-x`.

 Install
 =======